Category Archives: Favorites

 I started going to yoga.
 In my first yoga class, there was a lot of chanting.
 I just let myself cry openly.
 I realized in my first attempts at yoga that in spite of years of dancing, I was actually very weak.
 There was a spiritual bookstore at the yoga studio.
 I started reading spiritual texts and going on retreats.
 I spent time with like-minded people.
 I made friends.
 I enjoyed spending time with my friends so much in fact that I found myself sticking around, hanging out, instead of going home to my secret shame.
 I guess you can say that I “needed a whole community of people to pull me out of the water I was drowning in,” as the great teacher, Martin Prechtel says.
 There are certain things, like recovering from an eating disorder, that are too big to do alone.

 In the beginning of my healing journey, I still thought about food a lot.
 Every once in a while, I would binge, but those times became fewer and farther between.
 I sometimes woke up in a sweat from a dream that I’d started bingeing and purging again.
 I didn’t consciously work on curing myself.
-I didn’t read about eating disorders or go to group therapy.
 After years of therapy, my will had proven itself impotent in the face of this monster.
 Rather, I just allowed myself to be pulled out of the water.
 I turned my attention in another direction.
 My friends that pulled me out of the water didn’t know that they were doing that.
 I need to find a way to thank them.

 I am close to my mother now as well.
 Having a daughter who wanted to be a ballerina was the furthest thing from her mind when she gave birth to me.
 I was a hellion of a teenager.
 We were both in over our heads.
 I love her more than I can say.
 This blog entry is just a little part of the story.
 There is so much she gave, so much she sacrificed, and I am grateful to her.